wavefrontHQ/docs/pages/doc/csp_migration.md

         Also, obtain the long ID of the VMware Cloud organization.
 See [View the Organization ID](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-CF9E9318-B811-48CF-8499-9419997DC1F8.html#view-the-organization-id-1) in the VMware Cloud services documentation.
     - Generate a VMware Cloud services API token with the **Proxies** service role.
 See [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html) in the VMware Cloud services documentation.
-1. Edit the configuration file of your proxy, `/etc/wavefront/wavefront-proxy/wavefront.conf`, with the OAuth app credentials or your VMware Cloud services API token:
+1. Go to the [proxy configurations location](proxies_configuring.html#proxy-file-paths) and edit the `wavefront.conf` file with the OAuth app credentials or your VMware Cloud services API token:

     - Replace the `token` parameter with the `cspAppId`, `cspAppSecret`, and `cspOrgId` parameters: